 - Although the “slow-kill” method should be avoided, if it is the only medically acceptable option, microfilariae should be eliminated prior to exposure to preventive doses of macrocyclic lactones.

 - Topical moxidectin/imidacloprid is label approved in dogs for removal of microfliariae when used monthly.

 Post-adulticide microfilaricidal treatment

-- If microfilariae are present after treatment they must be cleared from the circulation.
-These microfilariae can persist in the presence of very high levels of some macrocyclic lactones for more than a year, and if transmitted to mosquitoes and then new dogs, put other dogs at risk of infection with potentially resistant phenotypes.
+- When microfilariae are present after treatment, they must be cleared from the circulation.
+Microfilariae can persist for more than a year in the presence of very high levels of some macrocyclic lactones, and these microfilariae put other dogs at risk of infection (or re-infection) with potentially resistant phenotypes.

 Clearance of microfilariae may be achieved with:

 - Moxidectin/imidacloprid is indicated for the treatment of Dirofilaria immitis circulating in heartworm-positive dogs.